Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 it lives up to all the high expectations the brand places on its products.

-This shampoo is super moisturizing, thanks to the help of Manuka honey extract (which is among the most reparative types of honey on the market).
+This shampoo is super moisturizing, thanks to the Manuka honey extract (one of the most reparative types of honey on the market).

 6. Ouidad Curl Quencher